vukics/cppqed/doc/index.rst

 =====

 * `Homepage of A. Vukics at the Researh Institute for Solid State Physics & Optics <http://optics.szfki.kfki.hu/Vukics/Vukics>`_

+* Sebastian Krämer's :download:`Master's Thesis <_static/SebastianKraemerThesis.pdf>` at the University of Innsbruck, on simulating harmonic-oscillator modes by an adaptive set of coherent states as basis.

 * `Boost C++ libraries <http://www.boost.org>`_